-Microelectricromechanical Systems (MEMS) are devices with components generally measuring less than 100 μ m are often used to study biological interactions such as cell activity monitoring or biocompatibility testing.
+Microelectromechanical Systems (MEMS) are devices with components generally measuring less than 100 μ m are often used to study biological interactions such as cell activity monitoring or biocompatibility testing.
 These devices are created using photolithography to transfer an image onto a photoresist substrate that can be cross linked with UV light.
-Consecutive layers of photoresist are added to create a three dimensional structure, and a typical device has three layers.
-When creating a new layer, the image mask must be precisely aligned with the layer underneath.
-There are many high fidelity aligners on the market, however these are extremely expensive and impractical for an educational setting.
-Three cost efficient designs for alternative aligners have been proposed and evaluated.
-Based on the evaluations a final design has been chosen for prototyping and testing.
+Consecutive layers of photoresist are added to create a three dimensional structure, and a typical device has two to three layers.
+When creating a new layer the image mask must be precisely aligned with the layer underneath.
+There are many high fidelity aligners on the market; however these are extremely expensive and impractical for an educational setting.
+A prototype was built using rapid prototyping and simple machining.
+The design uses a simple drop-in method for the wafer and the corresponding photomasks.
+Alignment holes are cut into the photomask transparency using a laser cutter.
+Basic testing has been completed with the laser cutter showing an estimated accuracy of 180 μ m.